Teodor92/personal-site/_pages/about.md

 As a member of the MAIN Technology Group, I held a vital role in advancing the Monetization, Access, and Identity verticals.
 My primary responsibilities included:

-- Developing new capabilities for projects utilizing GoLang and AWS infrastructure.
+- Developing new capabilities for projects utilizing GoLang and AWS as infrastructure.
 - Researching and evaluating new solutions to enhance project performance.
 - Collaborating with stakeholders to ensure project alignment with business objectives.
 - Supporting recruitment efforts to build a strong and capable team.